 Machine learning technology allows chatbots to respond more naturally to customers who are used to speaking to robots.
 Over time, AI learns how customers interact with the business and the chatbot.
 If a customer misspells a product, the bot will be able to look at the context of the conversation and determine what they want whereas, in the past, they would ask for clarification, giving off the impression that they’re not worth the time.

 Natural language processing is probably the most important tool a chatbot has in its arsenal.
 Customers come from all different backgrounds.
 Some might speak English as a second language.
 It’s important for a chatbot to not rule those people out when offering customers a positive customer experience.
-As time goes on, the technology will adapt to all kinds of scenarios and still offer the same kind of help regardless.
+As time goes on, technology will adapt to all kinds of scenarios and still offer the same kind of help regardless.

 9. Embrace Automations